NVIDIA/modulus/docs/tutorials/simple_training_example.rst

 and also run it in a distributed fashion.
 We will finish the tutorial with an inference workflow that will demonstrate how to use Modulus models in inference.

 Let's get started.
-For the pusposes of this tutorial, we will focus more on the Modulus utilities and not the correctness of the problem definition or the results.
+For the purposes of this tutorial, we will focus more on the Modulus utilities and not the correctness of the problem definition or the results.

 Basic Training workflow